 Paweł Litwiński has authored and co-authored several publications in the academic and popular press on personal data protection law, new technologies law, and telecommunications law, including commentary on the Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (CH Beck, 2017), commentary on the Polish 2018 Act on Personal Data Protection (CH Beck, 2018) and on the Polish 1997 Act on Personal Data Protection (CH Beck, 2009, II edition 2013, III edition 2015, IV edition 2016), a monograph entitled “Personal Data Protection in General Administrative Proceedings” (Ochrona danych osobowych w ogólnym postępowaniu administracyjnym), (2009), and also “Internet Law” (Prawo Internetu) (2004, 2007), “Advertising and Promotion Law” (Prawo reklamy i promocji) (LexisNexis 2007), the monograph “Electronic media – contemporary legal problems” (Media elektroniczne – współczesne problemy prawne) (2016), “Privacy v. transparency.
 Summary of the last 25 years and future prospects” (Prywatność a jawność.
 Bilans 25-lecia i perspektywy na przyszłość) (2016), “Personal Data Protection.
 Current Problems and New Challenges” (Ochrona danych osobowych.
 Aktualne problemy i nowe wyzwania) (2007), Personal Data Protection in Poland from the Point of View of the Decade” (Ochrona danych osobowych w Polsce z perspektywy dziesięciolecia) (2007), and “Electronic Contract Law” (Prawo umów elektronicznych) (2006).
 He has spoken at conferences, training sessions and congresses concerning the legal issues mentioned above and is a lecturer at several Polish universities.

-Paweł Barta is a graduate of the Faculty of Law and Administration of the Jagiellonian University in Cracow and the Japanese Language Centre at the Faculty of Philology of the Jagiellonian University in Cracow.
+Attorney-at-law, partner at the law firm Barta Litwiński Kancelaria Radców Prawnych i Adwokatów.
+Graduate of the Faculty of Law and Administration at the Jagiellonian University in Kraków and the Faculty of Philology at the Jagiellonian University in Kraków – Department of Japanology.

 Aleksandra Miśkiewicz is a graduate of the Faculty of Law and Administration of the Jagiellonian University in Cracow and the French Law School run in cooperation between the Jagiellonian University and University of Orléans.